colinmorris/colinmorris.github.com/_posts/2017-10-30-size-of-things.md

 ---
 layout: post
-title: "The size of things: analogies in the Google Books ngram dataset"
+title: "The size of things: an ngram experiment"
 tags: [linguistics]
 date: 2017-10-30
 custom_css: pd
+thumbnail: "/assets/sizeof/sizeofthings.png"
+excerpt: 'Investigating the changing popularity of size analogies in English books.
+Why was "the size of a pigeon\'s egg" a common phrase until the late 1800s?'
 draft: 1
 ---